Yes, I realize the fortress of solitude in the post title doesn’t go with the hobbit house photo, but I liked it, so

 I don’t get lonely in this space, and that’s at least in part because I don’t want anyone in this space.
 It’s my fortress of solitude (not that I know much of anything about Superman; I only know the reference from Seinfeld).
 It’s just me and the guinea pigs.
 The rest of the mostly unpleasant world is kept at a distance.
 Granted, I’ve always been very introverted, but the need for a safe space is relatively new over the last few years.

 My home also feels safe because it’s paid for.
-One of my fears lurking in the background is of being unable to support myself, and it’s very reassuring that I’m no longer paying a mortgage.
+One of my fears lurking in the background is of being unable to support myself (especially financially), and it’s very reassuring that I’m no longer paying a mortgage.
 I live in an expensive city and I could end up with a decent amount of money in the bank if I were to sell and move out to the boondocks, but the thought of moving terrifies me.
 It was something I’d thought about three years ago when I was unemployed for an extended period of time, but I have a hard time even imagining giving up my safe zone.

 Is home important for your wellbeing?